 Over 9 percent of respondents said that they drop their credit card rewards into their gas tanks.
 You can get the biggest discounts and rebates by paying at the pump with these popular gas credit cards:

 - PenFed Platinum Cash Rewards Visa® Card.
-If you have excellent credit, it's worth jumping through a few hoops to qualify for PenFed's 5 percent cash rebates on gas purchases paid at the pump.
+If you have excellent credit, it's worth jumping through a few hoops to qualify for PenFed's Plus version of this card to earn 5 percent cash back on gas purchases paid at the pump.
+To be considered for the Plus Card you will need a qualifying PenFed product such as a money market savings account or an active checking account with direct deposit ($250 min).
+You also need to be a member of PenFed Credit Union to be considered for a credit card.
+Limitations and restrictions apply to this offer.

 While many gas stations still offer affinity credit cards, most CardRatings.com readers know how to find a great gas rewards card that doesn't require loyalty to a single brand.